 Leave fireworks to professionals

-Every year in the U.S., there are about 180 emergency room visits a day for fireworks injuries in the weeks before and after July 4.
-This number includes many children — and may rise this year because of the recent increase in fireworks purchases.
+It was reported in 2021 that there was an estimated 1,500 emergency department-treated injuries involving firecrackers, and 1,100 involving sparklers.
+This number includes many children — and may rise this year as families celebrate summer festivities.
 Not only are they dangerous, but fireworks are also banned in many states (including Massachusetts) unless you have a professional license.

 To stay safe, don’t buy or use fireworks, even sparklers, which can burn at 1,200 degrees.
 If your children see you lighting fireworks, they may try to copy you, and not understand the risk they pose.